microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 sections explain steps 3 and 4 which are common for all drivers that use DMF.
 They are "Instantiating DMF Modules" and "Using DMF Modules".

-### Hook DMF into the driver.
+### Hook DMF into the driver

-**Note: In drivers that only use Dynamic Modules, it is not necessary to call the DMF hooking functions or to call DMF_ModulesCreate().**
+**Note: In drivers that only use Dynamic Modules, you do not need to call the DMF hooking functions or to call DMF_ModulesCreate().**

-It is necessary to "hook" DMF into the driver so that DMF can perform two important tasks:
+DMF must be "hooked" into the driver so that DMF can perform two important tasks:

 -   Dispatch all WDF callbacks to each instantiated DMF Module while still allowing the Client Driver's callbacks to execute.

--   Manage the creation, destruction and operation of each instantiated Module.
+-   Manage the creation, destruction, and operation of each instantiated Module.

-To accomplish task 1 above, DMF needs to tell WDF to call DMF for all possible WDF callbacks and it needs to know what callbacks the Client Driver supports.
+To accomplish the first task, DMF needs to tell WDF to call DMF for all possible WDF callbacks and needs to know what callbacks the Client Driver supports.
 This is accomplished using a set of calls into DMF that map directly to the types of WDF callbacks that exist.

 Follow these steps: